 Ischial tuberosity pain and ischiofemoral impingement

 In this article we will describe Ischial tuberosity pain and ischiofemoral impingement.
 Focus will be on two types of problems.
 Impingement caused by instability and non or malunion of the fragment of the Ischial tuberosity caused by apophyseal (growth plate) avulsion fractures in young athletes.
+See our main page Prolotherapy for pelvic and groin pain for more information.

 - Before continuing on with this article, if you have questions about Ischial tuberosity pain and ischiofemoral impingement, get help and information from Caring Medical